topranks/homerlabs/README.md

 ### Images

-To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host, with the correct container images available.
+To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host.
+The container images references in the clab file need to be available on the local host.

-The following docker images are required to run all the labs:
+To sucessfully run every lab the following images should be present:

 |Docker repo name|Docker tag|Description|VM Based|
 |----------------|----------|-----------|--------|